 One person wrote: "Scrapping the 7 bins no one has.
 Those struggling with the cost of living will be jumping for joy.
 You have my vote.', while another added: "None of these were ACTUAL policies by Central Government."

-Sunak's speech saw him herald a new approach to tackling climate change, warning: "We risk losing the consent of the British people” for net zero policies.
+Sunak speech this afternoon saw him herald a new approach to tackling climate change, warning: "We risk losing the consent of the British people” for net zero policies.

 The Prime Minister said the new approach will be "more realistic" and "ease the burden" on families.